 About Cana

 Cana’s scholarship revolves around how music and sound help us make sense of our multispecies relationships and of our experiences with more-than-human Nature.
 Across her research and teaching, she grapples with how to engage with music and sound amidst global environmental crises.
-Her dissertation explores what she terms “botanical musicalities,” which refers to the ways that music appears in moments of human-plant encounter.
-Her case studies range from the representation of botanical scents in 19th-century French art song; ambient music made through bio-sonification; and the performativity of online plant mom culture.
-Her research has been generously supported by Harvard’s Mahindra Humanities Center and the Center for European Studies.
+Her first book project, provisionally titled Making Plants Musical, explores the figuration of musical and sonic plant life in the context of the modern environmental movement.
+This work emerges from her dissertation research on “botanical musicalities,” a term she uses to refer to the ways that music mediates affective encounters among Humans and plants.
+And her work has been generously supported by Harvard’s Center for European Studies and the Mahindra Humanities Center.

 Originally from Atlanta, she received her Bachelor’s of Arts in Music and French Studies from Emory University.
 Her undergraduate studies culminated in an Honors thesis about music, poetry, and linguistic nationalism in fin-de-siecle France and Belgium.
 While working on this project, she was part of an inaugural cohort of undergraduate fellows with the Fox Center for Humanistic Inquiry and the Halle Institute.